codetermine/jekyll-theme-console/about.md

 <br />I made this, for me.

 <br />It's a place to consolidate my thoughts and record my ideas and experiences.
-It's possible that someone might benefit from reading it so I made it public, though I don’t intent do promote it.
+It's possible that someone might benefit from reading it so I made it public, though I don’t intent to promote it.
 So little of our accrued experiences are properly documented, I think it’s healthy, cathartic and meaningful to write about your life, and to articulate your ideas.
 You will benefit from it, even if no one else does.

 <br />Writings are mostly about my work, my motorbike habit, and to a lesser extent some topical ramblings.
 I own a small product consultancy that helps start-ups to not throw other peoples money down the drain by helping them make smarter product decissions.
 It's a bit like running a crèche but the nappy changing is *mostly* metophorical.